 The RLA section of the GED includes three different topics:

 - Grammar and Language

 The RLA test assesses your ability to understand what you read and how to write clearly.

 Format of the RLA Test

-There are also different question types including multiple choice, drag and drop, select an area and drop down.
+There are also different question types including multiple-choice, drag and drop, select an area and drop down.

 How to Prepare

 There are many ways to prepare for the RLA test.
-Start by logging in to your account and checking out our free GED Language Arts study guide that will help formalize you with what to expect on the test.
+Start by logging in to your account and checking out our free GED Language Arts study guide that will help familiarize you with what to expect on the test.

 If you need more practice, GED Flash offers thousands of interactive practice questions that you can access anytime, anywhere.